Portuguese heraldry: Regional heraldry

 The regional heraldry refers to the coat of arms used by the regional level (above municipal level) self-governing entities of Portugal.
 Although provinces, autonomous districts and other self-governing entities existed in the past, at present the only such entities these type are the autonomous regions of Azores and Madeira.
 In contrast with the municipal heraldry, there is no regional heraldry tradition in Portugal.

 The local government heraldry law of 1991 also defines the standards for the coats of arms and flags of the administrative regions.
 These are envisioned in the Portuguese Constitution as regional local government entities of mainland Portugal, but were never created, so their heraldry was also never implemented.
 The administrative regions would also have the right to bear arms, seal and flag, with similar features to those of the municipalities.
 The arms would be topped by a special mural crown similar to that of the city of Lisbon, but with a quina alternating with each tower.
-The flags would be gyronny of sixteen pieces.
+The flags would be a gyronny of sixteen pieces.

 In contrast, the Portuguese autonomous regions were implemented.
 They established their own heraldry, case by case by the regions' own governing bodies within the scope of their developed powers, not following any specific standards besides the general rules of heraldry.
 Both the regional achievement of arms of the Azores and that of Madeira follow a model inspired by the old Portuguese royal heraldry.
 The shield of Madeira, together with its seal and flag, was established in 1978, but its complete achievement of arms (with the addition of supporters, motto, helmet and crest) was only established in 1991.
 The arms of the Azores were established in 1979, as well as their seal and flag.
-Before that, however, an heraldic charge identifying Azores (a flying goshawk (açor) or with a quina in its claws) was already in use, inserted in the chief of the coats of arms of many municipalities of the Region.
+Before that, however, a heraldic charge identifying Azores (a flying goshawk (açor) or with a quina in its claws) was already in use, inserted in the chief of the coats of arms of many municipalities of the Region.

 Besides the two autonomous regions, the region of the Algarve, although not existing as a legal personality, is also occasionally collectively identified by a coat of arms: the putative coat of arms of the ancient honorary Kingdom of the Algarve, consisting of a quarterly shield, with the head of a Christian king in the I and IV, and the head of a Moor in the II and III.
-The fields of the I and IV are usually represented in or and those of the II and III in gules, although variations occur.
+The fields of the I and IV are usually represented in Or and those of the II and III in Gules, although variations occur.
 Elements of this coat of arms were included in the arms of most of the Algarve municipalities (usually the Christian king and Moor heads in the chief).
 Some regional and local organizations also use the Algarve coat of arms or include elements of it in their own emblems.